안녕하세요! 토미입니다.

 If you are not feeling healthy, why don’t you quit smoking or something?

 It could be difficult to ask someone to quit smoking.
 Right?
-So, the speaker tries to say it gently while using (이)라도.
-Let’s read the next sample sentence with 라도 “even.”
+So, the speaker tries to say it gently while using -(이)라도.
+Let’s read the following sample sentence with -라도 “even.”

 사소한 집안일이라도 남녀가 분담하는 것이 중요해요.

-It is important for men and women to share even minor household chores.
+Men and women need to share even minor household chores.

-Indeed, house chores are not really fun things to do.
+Indeed, house chores are not fun things to do.
 So, it’s good to share the responsibility.

 Here, 집안일 is a “house chore.”
 Since this has a final consonant, you add 이라도 to make 집안일이라도, “even house chores.”